mitchharpur/openshift-console-debugging/docs/debugging/how-debugging-works.md

   - **Debugger Client** :
   The part that interacts with the user and enables debugging commands and the display of observed information.

 These parts can be packaged up into one host program, like the Chrome web browser that enables debugging of javascript.
 Alternatively, this could be split up into several cooperating programs that collectively enable this capability.
 An example of this cooperating trio is the [Delve](https://github.com/go-delve/delve) debugger that used by VSCode in the the [Go extension for VSCode](https://marketplace.visualstudio.com/items?itemName=golang.Go).
+If these parts are well put together the result is an experience that is greater than the sum of the parts.

 ## Debugger